H4PE0N/Competitive-Programming/Library-Sources-Folder/Functions-Testing-Folder/README.md

 generates a random value.
 Or the functions  that  makes an output on your screen.

+In this folder there is a header file, just like in the Library-Functions-Folder, but that includes the  header files from this folder.
+That make it  easy  to  include the    functions    from    this    folder    to    the functions-bootup-programs.

 So all of the folders that is in this  folder  contains the    same    kind    of    functions     that     the Library-Functions-Folder.
 So it would be  dumb  to  say